Francesco-Zeno-Costanzo/data-Analysis/README.md

 fit cerchio.py returns the fit of a circumference (uses the coope method)

+fit ellisse.py returns the fit of a ellipse (based on Halir and Flusser article)

 fit fourier.py Use Fourier series to fit a function (shark fin wave)

 fit generico.py is a code for a generic fit